Methodology and Acknowledgments

 - For ozone, an "F" grade was set to generally correlate with the number of unhealthy air days that would place a county in nonattainment for the ozone standard.

 For short-term particle pollution, fewer unhealthy air days are required for an F than for nonattainment under the PM2.5 standard.
 The national air quality standard is set to allow two percent of the days during the three years to exceed 35 µg/m3 (called a "98th percentile" form) before violating the standard.
 That would be roughly 21 unhealthy days in three years.
 The grading used in this report would allow only about one percent of the days to be over 35 µg/m3 (called a "99th percentile" form) of the PM2.5.
-The American Lung Association supports using the tighter limits in a 99th percentile form as a more appropriate standard that is intended to protect the public from short-term spikes in pollution.
+The American Lung Association supports using the tighter limits in a 99th percentile form as a more appropriate standard that is intended to protect the public from short-term episodes or spikes in pollution.

 |Grade||Weighted Average||Approximate Number of Allowable Orange / Red / Purple / Maroon days|